9brada6/tabs-with-posts/development.md

 ### Icons

-- Finish Rating Icons
+- Do something with rating icons packs.
 - Make all icons align perfectly, under all conditions.

-- Change all definitions from svg to symbol?
-- Make icons works also inline and via a file.
+- Make icons work also inline and via a file.

 - Add a way to invert category icons?
 - Add License to FontAwesome

 - Add a test to not use presentational attributes.
-Instead put everything into a style attribute.
+Instead put everything into a style attribute?

+- Add test: Each icon to be correct identified in the category.

 ### JS/SCSS